Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games

 In conclusion, the optimal $\BWC$ strategy for the expected value criterion consists in playing $(\state_{1}, \state_{2})$ for exactly $n = \left\lfloor\frac{\thresholdWC}{4}\right\rfloor$ times, then swithing to $(\state_{1}, \state_{3})$ to ensure the worst-case (the corresponding MC is represented in Fig.~\ref{fig:ts_optimalStratForBWC}).
 Following our computations, it is possible to impose that playing this strategy is necessary to satisfy the $\BWC$ problem by taking the expected value threshold such that $e(n) < \thresholdExp \leq e(n-1)$.
 This proves that memory linear in $\thresholdWC$ is needed for the given family of games. \end{proof}

-\begin{remark} In contrast to the case of the mean-payoff value function (Sect.~\ref{subsec:mpInfiniteMemory}), infinite memory gives no additional power in the shortest path context.
+\begin{remark} In contrast to the case of the mean-payoff value function (Sect.~\ref{subsec:mpInfiniteMemory}), infinite memory gives no additional power here.
 Indeed, the proof of Thm.~\ref{thm:ts_pseudoPoly} gives a complete representation of worst-case winning strategies through the game $\game_{\thresholdWC}$ and it is further proved that finite memory suffices to define an optimal strategy with regard to the expected value criterion among these worst-case winning strategies. \end{remark}